dougeby/IntuneDocs/intune/terms-and-conditions-create.md

 2. In the list of terms and conditions, select the terms you want to assign, and then select **Manage** > **Assignments**.
 ![Screenshot of the Azure portal's Assign Group pane showing Select Group button and Select button for terms and conditions assignment](media/terms-assign-groups.png)
 3. Click **Select groups to include** and select the groups you want to assign the terms, and then click **Select**.
 Dynamic groups cannot be assigned Terms and Conditions.
 4. In the **Assigned Groups** pane, click **Save**.
 The terms and conditions are now assigned to users in the selected groups.
 Users will be prompted to accept terms the next time they access the company portal.
-The terms and conditions only need to be accepted once.
+The terms and conditions need to be accepted only once.
 Users with multiple devices don't have to accept on each device.

 ## Monitor terms and conditions

 1. In the Azure portal, choose **All Services** > **Monitoring + Management** > **Intune**.
-1. On the Intune pane, choose **Device enrollment**, and then choose **Terms and Conditions**.
+1. On the Intune pane, choose **Device enrollment** > **Terms and Conditions**.
 2. In the list of terms and conditions, select the terms you want to view acceptance for, and then select **Acceptance Reporting**.

 ## Work with multiple versions of terms and conditions
 You can edit your terms and conditions and manage their versions.
+Each time you make a significant change to your terms and conditions, you should:
-We recommend that you increase the version number and require acceptance any time you make significant changes to your terms and conditions.
-Keep the current version number if, for example, you are fixing typos or changing formatting.
+- increase the version number
+- require users to accept the new terms and conditions Keep the current version number if, for example, you are fixing typos or changing formatting.

 1. In the Azure portal, choose **All Services** > **Monitoring + Management** > **Intune**.

-2. On the Intune pane, choose **Device enrollment**,  choose **Terms and Conditions**, select the terms and conditions you want to modify, and then select **Properties**.
+2. On the Intune pane, choose **Device enrollment** > **Terms and Conditions** > choose the terms and conditions you want to modify > **Properties**.

 4. On the **Properties** pane, select **Terms and Conditions** and then modify the **Title**, **Summary of Terms**, and **Terms and Conditions** as needed.
-If the changes you made make it necessary for users to reaccept the new terms, click **Require users to re-accept, and increment the version number to**
+If your changes make it necessary for users to reaccept the new terms, click **Require users to re-accept, and increment the version number to**

-4. Select **OK** and then select **Save**.
+4. Choose **OK** > **Save**.

 Users only have to accept updated terms and conditions once.
 Users with multiple devices don't have to accept terms and conditions on each device.